Travel insurance for pre-existing conditions

 You're usually covered for:

 • Medical costs if you have an accident.
-The cost of medical bills if you get injured on the slopes can be extortionate, so it is essential to have the right cover.
+Medical expenses if you get injured on the slopes can be extortionate, so it is essential to have the right cover.
 The Association of British Insurers has said one Brit required £90,000 of treatment for a fractured rib and punctured lung.
 Even a smaller injury, such as damage to a knee ligament, cost as much as £3,800 to treat.

 Add being airlifted from the mountain to hospital, repatriation if you need to be flown home injured from the US or Canada and this would significantly increase the claim.